ableco/jg-stack-exploration/a-stack-story.md

 - You can build queries and mutations that are **not** database models, just as easy as it is with records.
 Creating a `navbar` query is not a hackish solution but part of what Graphql says you can do.

 - The Graphql ruby gem is built around the concept of types (model types and types that can come from whatever process needs it), and so it's very difficult to break the type consistency we create.
 - Graphql *is very discoverable*.
-In fact, there are many tools that can instrospect your graphql schema even on the text editor.
+In fact, there are many tools that can introspect your graphql schema even on the text editor.
 There are many tools to choose from, and it's an entirely different experience compared to the only-discoverable-by-convention approach of JSON:API.

 Aside from the points above, the [Graphql gem](https://graphql-ruby.org/) is a very solid library.
 It has very good documentation, a strong sense of not breaking changes, and in my experience, it just works as it says it does.
 That's why I wanted to test it further.